aidandf29/Data-Professional-Survey-Analysis/README.md

    - Create visualizations to illustrate the distribution of roles, salaries, industries, and job preferences.

 ### Data Cleaning, EDA, and Visualization:
 I have performed data cleaning and exploratory data analysis (EDA) to ensure the quality and reliability of the dataset.
 Additionally, I have created sample visualizations using Power BI to present insights visually.
-Below is the cleaned dataset and visualizations, ready for further analysis.
+Below is the raw dataset and visualizations, ready for further analysis.

 ---